firegloves-bundles/agenda-bundle-templates/README.md

 ![](Screenshot_05.png)

+## Bundle pipelines

+This project comes bundled with 3 GitHub Actions workflow files present in the folder `.github/workflows`:
+- `pr.yml`: executes SonarCloud checks, builds the bundle components and publish a test artifact on DockerHub
+- `post-merge.yml`: equal to pr.yml but executed after the PR merge
+- `release.yml`: on tag creation builds and publish an artifact on DockerHub You can take inspiration from these workflows to automate your development.

 ## Conclusion
 Feel free to explore the code and leverage this bundle as a sample or template for your future projects.